 Plant Lists for central Michigan compiled by Mid-Mitten chapter:

-Full to Part Sun plants Plant Lists for Wild Ones
+Full to Part Sun plants Plant Lists for Wild Ones-Sun Plants

-Shade plants Plant Lists for Wild One-Shade Plants
+Shade plants Plant Lists for Wild Ones-Shade Plants

 Midwest Invasive Species Information Network https://www.misin.msu.edu/ The Midwest Invasive Species Information Network (MISIN) is a regional effort to develop and provide early detection and response resources for invasive species.
 Our goal is to assist both experts and citizen scientists in the detection and identification of invasive species in support of successful management.
 This effort is being led by researchers with the Michigan State University Department of Entomology laboratory for Applied Spatial Ecology and Technical Services in conjunction with a growing consortium of supporting partners.